Out in the Streets

-It was performed on the TV show Shindig! in 1965.
+The Shangri-Las performed "Out in the Streets" on the TV show Shindig! in 1965.
+Later that year, the song was added to their second album, Shangri-Las-65!

 The song was covered by Blondie in 1975; but this cover was not released until 1994, when it was included on The Platinum Collection.
 Blondie subsequently covered it again in 1999 for their album No Exit.

 The song was used in artist Elizabeth Price's 2012 Turner Prize winning video installation The Woolworths Choir of 1979.

 The song is sampled in Sharleen Spiteri's song All the Times I Cried.